 New Faculty Orientation (for all new faculty) and Knight To Knight Mentoring Program (for new tenure-track faculty):

-Leadership luncheons are hosted for new chairs, sitting chairs and program directors, assistant deans, and deans, in addition to small gatherings as needed, for the purpose of leadership development.
+Leadership meetings are hosted monthly for new chairs, sitting chairs and program directors, assistant deans, and deans, in addition to small gatherings as needed, for the purpose of leadership development.
 Topics have included book studies focusing on administrative issues, workshops on services for students with disabilities in compliance with the Americans with Disabilities Act, and increasing student access to external awards and fellowships, such as Fulbright and Truman awards.
+A May 2016 full-day workshop featured a presentation on the changing scene of higher education and how assessment is critical to student success.
 A May 2015 full-day workshop featured a national consultant on conflict resolution providing skill-building in having difficult conversations.
-A September 2014 full-day workshop featured a national consultant on assessment and annual reporting.

-The FDC offers specialized workshops on topics such as establishing a scholarly agenda, applying for Fulbright Scholar Awards, and “Building Resiliency for Student Success” for faculty, staff, and administration.
+The FDC offers specialized workshops on topics such as "Diving into Deep Learning," applying for Fulbright Scholar Awards, and “Building Resiliency for Student Success” for faculty, staff, and administration.
 The half-day resiliency workshop included staff who advise and tutor students as well as Freshman Focus instructors who work with first year students.

 Faculty Development Awards and Stipends:

 The FDC sponsors a number of awards to encourage excellence in scholarship and teaching in the form of fellowships and stipends.
-For example, the Opening Conference awarded six stipends to full-time faculty for developing innovative pedagogies from their conference experience.
-Faculty Development Fellowships are awarded annually to six full-time faculty for scholarly work.
+Faculty Development Fellowships are awarded annually to a minimum of six full-time faculty for scholarly work.
+The McGowan Prize, awarded to one full-time faculty, funds the Summer Institute at Harris-Manchester College, at the University of Oxford.

 Conferences for Faculty and Staff: